Editing this guide

 │ └── ui/ # UI components categorized by functionality

-├── content/ # Markdown files for blog posts, insights, products, and site configuration
+├── content/ # Markdown files for blog posts, products, and site configuration

 │ ├── blog/